ODU ends season 1-11, coach Wilder promises a winning team next year

 Hired in 2007 to build a program from scratch, Wilder has now had three consecutive losing seasons.

-With only 12 seniors, ODU returns the bulk of its roster next season and Wilder vows that if he does indeed return, he’ll put a winner back on the field and if he doesn’t produce a winner next year, then he’ll step away.
+With only 12 seniors, ODU returns the bulk of its roster next season and Wilder vows that if he does indeed return, he’ll put a winner back on the field.
+And if he doesn’t produce a winner next year, he’ll step away.

 Wilder says he plans to meet with Athletic Director Wood Selig on Monday, which he does after every season.